CaliforniaHerps.com

 Northern Rubber Boa Northern Rubber Boa Northern Rubber Boa Northern Rubber Boa

-Adult, Santa Lucia Mountains, Monterey County © Benjamin German Adult and juvenile boas found together in close proximity in San Mateo County
+Adult, Santa Lucia Mountains, Monterey County © Benjamin German Group of adults, Marin County

 Rubber Boa skeleton, showing how the backbone is enlarged at the tail tip.